i The Investments and Securities Act, 2007

 The Nigerian capital market can best be described as emerging, robust and dynamic.
 Current global economic challenges have no doubt had an effect on the Nigerian capital market.
 However, tailor-made regulations and products introduced by the SEC make the market attractive to both local and foreign investors.

-1 Fred Onuobia is the managing partner, Ukamaka Okoli is a senior associate and Ayodele Ashiata Kadiri is an associate at G. Elias & Co.
+1 Fred Onuobia is the managing partner and Ayodele Ashiata Kadiri is an associate at G Elias & Co.

-3 The Investments and Securities Act, 2007 (ISA), Section 315, defines 'securities' as: (1) debentures, stocks or bonds issued or proposed to be issued by a government; (2) debentures, stocks, shares, bonds or notes issued or proposed to be issued by a body corporate; (3) any right or option in respect of any such debentures, stocks, shares, bonds, notes; or (4) commodities futures, contracts, options and other derivatives, and the term securities in this Act includes those securities in the category of the securities listed in points (1) to (4), which may be transferred by means of any electronic mode approved by the Commission and which may be deposited, kept or stored with any licensed depository or custodian company as provided under this Act.
+3 The Investments and Securities Act, 2007, Section 315, defines securities as: debentures, stocks or bonds issued or proposed to be issued by a government; debentures, stocks, shares, bonds or notes issued or proposed to be issued by a body corporate; any right or option in respect of any such debentures, stocks, shares, bonds, notes; or commodities futures, contracts, options and other derivatives, and the term securities in this Act includes those securities in the category of the securities listed above, which may be transferred by means of any electronic mode approved by the SEC and which may be deposited, kept or stored with any licensed depository or custodian company as provided under this Act.

 5 Under an SEC circular dated 16 February 2015 on complaints management, most complaints are now to be initially lodged and resolved at trade group level or by self-regulatory organisations, such as the Nigerian Stock Exchange.
 Complaints not resolved at this level are to be referred to the SEC.
 Consequently, market operators must register as members of their respective SEC-recognised trade groups.
 The objective of this arrangement is to secure speedy resolution of complaints.